Huawei shows off Leica-infused P10 phones, long-lasting Watch 2

-If you were worried about your smartwatch not lasting the day, Huawei has the watch for you -- as well as new smartphones with Leica cameras.
+If you were worried about your smartwatch not lasting the day, Huawei has the watch for you -- as well as new phones with Leica cameras.

 The Chinese company showed off the Huawei Watch 2, a new smartwatch that answers one of the big problems with smartwatches: battery life.
 It has a low-power mode that lasts 25 days without charging.
 Obviously that month-long mode doesn't include smart features -- in that month, it just tracks your steps and displays the time.